flutter/website/src/development/ui/advanced/splash-screen.md

 ### Android S

-See [Android Splash Screens][] first on how to configure your splash screen on Android S.
+See [Android Splash Screens][] first on how to configure your launch screen on Android S.

 Make sure neither `io.flutter.embedding.android.SplashScreenDrawable` is set in your manifest, nor is `provideSplashScreen` implemented, as these APIs are deprecated.
-Doing so will cause the Android splash screen to fade smoothly into the Flutter when the app is launched.
+Doing so will cause the Android launch screen to fade smoothly into the Flutter when the app is launched and you may experience a crash.

-Some apps may want to continue showing the last frame of the Android splash screen in Flutter.
+Some apps may want to continue showing the last frame of the Android launch screen in Flutter.
 For example, this preserves the illusion of a single frame while additional loading continues in Dart.
 To achieve this, the following Android APIs may be helpful: